MicrosoftDocs/microsoft-365-community/Community/information-architecture-site-topology.md

 Also, when a user creates a new Team in Microsoft Teams, Office 365 creates an associated SharePoint site collection (also located under https://*tenantname*.sharepoint.com/sites/*sitename* or https://*tenantname*.sharepoint.com/teams/*sitename*); Microsoft Teams uses the associated SharePoint site collection to store documents and other relevant information.

-The same applies to Office 365 Groups from Outlook, Planner, or Yammer.
+The same applies to Office 365 Groups from Outlook, Planner, or Viva Engage.

 The flat topology helps support a self-service and cross-product architecture that would be practically impossible to manage in a top-down topology.